-13.1013.14 Supporting information
+13.10 Supporting information

-A distributor must keep a record of the total number of customers who are connected to the distributor's network.connections.
+A distributor must keep a record of the total number of connections.

 [Note: This clause aims to ascertain the total number of customers who are connected to a distributor's network, not the number of customers who have been connected to the network by the distributor within a prescribed timeframe.
 This last indicator is captured under clause 13.6.]